Making San Francisco Sourdough Bread

 Sponge is the name that bakers use for the mixture that they allow to

 ferment or proof before mixing in enough flour to make a dough.
-The night
+About

-before you want to bake, take your stash out of the refrigerator.
-If
+12 hours before you want to start your dough, take your stash out of

-you want to bake on Saturday morning, take out about a quarter-cup of
+the refrigerator.
+If you want to bake on Saturday morning, take out

-cold starter and put it in a bowl on Friday evening.
+about a half cup of cold starter and put it in a bowl before you go

-Feed what is left in your storage container with about the same amount
+Feed what is left in your “stash” container if you want

 Classic San Francisco Sourdough Bread Recipe